pdobrien/GF-Hardware/README.md

 This site is intended to serve as a repository for knowledge learned about the hardware and firmware for Glowforge's Basic and Pro model CNC lasers.

+The intended use of this information is to allow owners of the product to investigate the innerworkings of the device they own.

 Head to the [WiKi](https://github.com/ScottW514/GF-Hardware/wiki) for the good stuff.

 # IMPORTANT NOTICE!